elparduh/elparduh/README.md

 ## Hi there mates! 👋
 🧑🏽‍💻 My name is Juan, but you can call me Parduh. <br>
-📱 I am a software engineer specialized in mobile development. <br>
+📱 I'm a software engineer specialized in mobile development. <br>
-I have experience in swift programming language and the frameworks provided by apple.
+ I have experience in swift programming language and the frameworks provided by apple. <br>
-I implement software solutions with best possibles practices for software design.
-I have worked with multi-disciplinary teams for different industries. <br>
+😎 I implement software solutions with best possibles practices for software design. <br>
+🚀 I have worked with multi-disciplinary teams for different industries. <br>
-I'm currently working for mexican startup
+🥑 I'm currently working for mexican startup.

 <!--I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches. -->